tdkehoe/iam/userid_keys.md

 To create an API key by using the CLI:

-1. Enter `bluemix iam api-key-create NAME [-d DESCRIPTION] [-f, --file FILE]` in your command prompt, and specify a name, description, and file for saving your key.
+1. Enter `ibmcloud iam api-key-create NAME [-d DESCRIPTION] [-f, --file FILE]` in your command prompt, and specify a name, description, and file for saving your key.
 For example:

 ```
-bluemix iam api-key-create MyKey -d "this is my API key" -f key_file
+ibmcloud iam api-key-create MyKey -d "this is my API key" -f key_file
 ```